Guttural pouch: Structure

 The guttural pouches are located behind the cranial cavity, caudally the skull and below the wings of the atlas (C1).
 They are enclosed by the parotid and mandibular salivary glands, and the pterygoid muscles.
 The ventral portion lies on the pharynx and beginning of the esophagus, with the retropharyngeal lymph nodes located between the ventral wall and pharynx.
 The left and right pouches are separated by the longus capitis and rectus capitis ventralis muscles dorsomedially.
 Below these muscles, the two pouches fuse to form a median septum.

 The guttural pouches connect the middle ear to the pharynx.
 The opening into the pharynx is called the nasopharyngeal ostium, which is composed of the pharyngeal wall laterally and a fibrocartilaginous fold medially.
 This opening leads to a short soft tissue passageway into the respective guttural pouch.
-The openings are located rostrally to enable drainage of mucous when the head is lowered and prevent fluid build-up.
+The openings are located rostrally to enable drainage of mucus when the head is lowered and prevent fluid build-up.
 The plica salpingopharyngea, a mucosal fold at the caudal portion of the Eustachian tube, forms an uninterrupted channel between the medial lamina of the Eustachian tube and the lateral wall of the pharynx.
 The plica salpingopharyngea can sometimes act as a one-way valve trapping air in the pouch, causing guttural pouch tympany.
 Each pouch is moulded around the stylohyoid bone which divides the medial and lateral compartments.
 The medial compartment is much larger, and protrudes more caudally and ventrally.

-The epithelium is pseudostratified and ciliated containing mucous-secreting goblet cells; lymph nodules are also present.
+The epithelium is pseudostratified and ciliated containing mucus-secreting goblet cells; lymph nodules are also present.
 The compartments of each guttural pouch contain many important structures including several cranial nerves and arteries that lie directly against the pouch as they pass into and out of foramina in the caudal aspect of the skull.
 The glossopharyngeal, vagus, accessory and hypoglossal nerves; the sympathetic trunk leaving from the cranial cervical ganglion; and the internal carotid all cause a mucosal fold indent within the medial compartment, visible when viewed endoscopically.
 The facial nerve is in contact with the dorsal part of the pouch.
 The external carotid artery passes ventral to the medial compartment before crossing to the lateral wall of the lateral compartment.
 The pouch also covers the temporohyoid joint.